numaproj/numaflow/docs/quick-start.md

 ![Simple MonoVertex View](assets/ui-simple-monovertex.png)

-For more details about the UI features and debugging tools, refer to the [UI section](#access-the-numaflow-ui).
+For more details about the UI features and debugging tools, refer to the UI section.(TODO: add UI section link)

 ### Deleting the MonoVertex